hres/346/fcdr-rest-service/README.md

 ## Components and Features

-Tis project uses the following components and features
+This project uses the following components and features

 * Java 8
 * Maven 3.5.2